linyinfeng/oranc-action/README.md

 ## Quick Start

 After the first run, the `ghcr.io/{OWNER}/oranc-cache` package will be created (under default configuration).
 You need to make the package public otherwise caching will not work.
-The cache will also be publicly accessible through `https://oranc.li7g.com/ghcr.io/{OWNER}/oranc-cache`.

 ```yaml
 check: